-STRONGMAN STANDOUT BRIAN SHAW REVEALS THE TRAINING AND NUTRITION PLAN THAT WON HIM THE 2015 ARNOLD STRONGMAN CLASSIC AND WORLD’S STRONGEST MAN CHAMPIONSHIP
+STRONGMAN STANDOUT BRIAN SHAW REVEALS THE TRAINING AND NUTRITION PLAN THAT HAS HELPED HIM WIN ARNOLD STRONGMAN CLASSIC AND WORLD’S STRONGEST MAN CHAMPIONSHIP TITLES

-With big-time wins earlier this year at the Arnold Strongman Classic in Ohio and the World’s Strongest Man competition in Malaysia, Brian Shaw has established himself as the top strongman athlete in the world.
-Shaw, who started his strongman career in 2005, is now a two-time Arnold Classic and three-time World’s Strongest Man champion.
+Brian Shaw has established himself as one of the top strongman athletes in the world.
+Shaw, who started his strongman career in 2005, has won multiple titles, inclluding the Arnold Classic and World’s Strongest Man championships.
 Here, he serves up the training and nutrition programs that have made him, well, one superstrong dude!Advertisement

 THE STRONGMAN CAVE